actions/toolkit/packages/artifact/README.md

 Check out [additional-information](docs/additional-information.md) for extra documentation around usage, restrictions and behavior.

 Check out [implementation-details](docs/implementation-details.md) for extra information about the implementation of this package.

+## Contributions

+See [contributor guidelines](https://github.com/actions/toolkit/blob/master/.github/CONTRIBUTING.md) for general guidelines and information about toolkit contributions.

+For contributions related to this package, see [artifact contributions](docs/artifact-contributions.md) for more information.